dansmyers/AncientAlgorithms/Challenge_Projects/2-The_Sand_Reckoner.md

 - The Sun's diameter is 30 times this: 30 million stadia

-- The orbit of the Earth is 1000 times the Sun's diameter: 30 billion stadia
+- The length Earth's orbit is 1000 times the Sun's diameter: 30 billion stadia

-- Therefore, the diameter of Earth's orbit is about 10 billion stadia, which is 10000 times the diameter of Earth (1 million * 10000 = 10 billion)
+- Therefore, the diameter of Earth's orbit is about 10 billion stadia, which is 10,000 times the diameter of Earth (1 million * 10,000 = 10 billion)

-- The diameter of the entire universe is therefore 10 billion * 10000 = 100 trillion stadia.
+- The diameter of the entire universe is therefore 10 billion * 10,000 = 100 trillion stadia.
 This is about [two light years](https://en.wikipedia.org/wiki/The_Sand_Reckoner), which might make Archimedes the first person to think on the scale of real astronomy.

 ### Big Numbers